Sarah Lennox, Duchess of Richmond

 Sarah Lennox, Duchess of Richmond (née Cadogan; 18 September 1705 – 25 August 1751), was Lady of the Bedchamber to Queen Caroline from 1724 to 1737.
-She was the mother of the famous Lennox sisters.
+She was the mother of the famous Lennox sisters and the heir to the title, the "radical Duke".

 Early life

 She was born Sarah Cadogan at The Hague, the eldest daughter of William Cadogan (from 1716 1st Baron Cadogan of Reading and from 1722 1st Earl Cadogan) and his wife, Margaretta Cecilia Munter.
 She was brought up in a convent and at the age of fourteen was married, on 4 December 1719, to Charles Lennox, Earl of March, at The Hague.
 The marriage was arranged by both fathers in order to cancel a gambling debt incurred by Lord Cadogan; after the marriage the Earl of March, aged eighteen, embarked on his Grand Tour.
 On his return in 1722, the earl was reluctant to meet Sarah; he went to the theatre, glimpsed a young woman and asked who she was.
 "You must be a stranger in London not to know the toast of the town, the beautiful Lady March", was the reply.
 In 1723, Charles succeeded to his father's title of Duke of Richmond, whereupon Sarah became Duchess of Richmond.
-They had a well-publicised happy and companionable marriage.
+They had a well-publicised happy and companionable marriage, which produced many children.)